Multi-objective integer programming: An improved recursive algorithm

 One important feature of the improved recursive algorithm (which it inherits from the original) is that it may be used to generate only a subset of the nondominated objective vectors.
 This feature is important in cases where there are known restrictions on the individual objective function values, or where an explicitly known utility function is provided by the decision maker.

-One area for future research is the integration of this new recursive algorithm within existing IP solver frameworks, and/or the development of new solvers to handle the relevant subproblems efficiently.
-Another area for subsequent research is the development of domain-specific approaches to Multi Objective Combinatorial Optimisation (MOCO) problems that make similar improvements to avoid solving a large number of subproblems.
+One area for future research is the development of domain-specific approaches to Multi Objective Combinatorial Optimisation (MOCO) problems that make similar improvements to avoid solving a large number of subproblems.

 Another area might be to develop algorithms to solve MOIP which can take advantage of the highly parallel computing resources as most of the existing algorithms are limited to using a single core or thread.